 Update: Belty is alive and well, thanks to … well … we don’t know who is buying these things.
 But if you’re interested, you’re in luck, as there are various types available, all for over $100.

 Do we really need a water bottle to remind us to drink from it?
 Doesn’t our body provide us that information directly through, let’s say, thirst?
 Or a dry mouth?
 Or lack of urine?

 Well, the manufacturers of smart water bottles apparently think our bodies aren’t doing a good enough job of alerting us of our hydration needs.
 Several have hit the market over the past few years, including the Trago, BluFit, and Hidrate Spark.

 These bottles connect to an app and tell us how much water we’re drinking and how much we should be drinking, depending on age, outside temperature, and other factors.
 Some even glow to indicate when we need to drink more water.

 We’re pretty sure this product was featured on an episode of The Jetsons.
 The Smartduvet is a self-making bed that also has built-in dual climate-control technology, making it weird and awesome at the same time.
-Weird because, well, what if the duvet malfunctions and starts self-making while you’re still in your bed?
-Almost like the bed is putting a move on you.
+Weird because, well, what if the duvet malfunctions and starts making itself while you’re still in your bed?
+It’s almost like the bed is putting a move on you.
 Or worse, trying to suffocate you.

-The awesome aspect of the Smartduvet is of course is the climate-control technology, because it’s a rule in life that the person you share a bed with automatically has the exact opposite preferences for hot and cool sleep settings as you do.
+The awesome aspect of the Smartduvet is the climate-control technology, because it’s a rule in life that the person you share a bed with has the exact opposite preferences for hot and cool sleep settings.